 Smothered Chicken Burritos - if you love burritos, these will wow your socks off!
 Burritos stuffed with chicken, refried beans and cheese, then smothered in plenty of green chile enchilada sauce.

 Breakfast Street Tacos - an easy breakfast for those busy school and work mornings.
 Just scramble some eggs, fry up some bacon (easy to keep cooked in the fridge and warm in the microwave) and put out all the fillers and let everyone make their own.

 Love quick & easy recipes?
 Follow me on Instagram, Facebook, Pinterest & Twitter for all the latest recipe inspiration!
 Plus join my email list here and receive a free e-book.

 - 6 corn tortillas

 - Salt to taste

-Cut tortillas into 4 quarters with a knife or even a pair of scissors.
+- Cut tortillas into 4 quarters with a knife or a pair of scissors.

-Makes 2 servings.
+- Makes 2 servings.
 (Just a tip.
-I would at least double it as they are very addictive!)
+I would at least double this recipe as they are very addictive!)

 This post has been updated with new photos and step-by-step directions.
 It was first published on February 24, 2014.